2 Key Senate Races to Watch This Year

 Tester is facing high-tech entrepreneur and former Navy SEAL combat veteran Tim Sheehy in November.

-The two-term Democratic lawmaker from Montana then extolled his home state as a place for traditional American values “where your word is your bond and a handshake means something because the truth matters.”
+The three-term Democratic lawmaker from Montana then extolled his home state as a place for traditional American values “where your word is your bond and a handshake means something because the truth matters.”

-Tester said Montanans should be able to raise families, develop a work ethic, send their kids to college, and have them able and eager to return to their home state.
+Tester said Montanans should be able to raise families, develop a work ethic, and send their kids to college and that those kids should be able and eager to return to their home state.

 Another Senate candidate running in a state that is deeply controlled by the opposite party is former Maryland Gov. Larry Hogan.
-The Republican is challenging Democrat Angela Alsobrooks, the top elected state-level official.
-The winner of their general election contest will succeed the retiring Sen. Ben Cardin (D-Md.).
+The Republican is challenging Democrat Angela Alsobrooks, county executive in Prince George’s County in suburban Washington, who is making her first run for statewide elected office.
+The winner of their general election contest will succeed retiring Sen. Ben Cardin (D-Md.).

 Tester in Montana and Hogan in Maryland are running in two of the most watched Senate races that could reshape Congress in 2025.

-That’s because, with the Senate presently controlled by a coalition of 47 Democrats and four independents, Democrats could lose their majority in the upper chamber of Congress if the GOP manages to flip two more seats.
+That’s because with the Senate currently controlled by a coalition of 47 Democrats and four independents, Democrats could lose their majority in the upper chamber of Congress if the GOP manages to flip two more seats.

 Tester is seeking his fourth six-year term in the Senate, having first been elected in 2006.
-His 17 years in office make him the 25th most senior member in the upper chamber.
+His 17 years in office make him the 25th most senior member of the upper chamber.

 He is Montana’s lone Democrat elected to a statewide position, as Republicans hold the governorship, the state’s other Senate seat, both U.S. House seats, and state legislative majorities.